SiaFoundation/siad/doc/api/index.html.md

 file contract that governs the storage obligation.

 **potentialdownloadrevenue** | hastings
-Potential revenue for downloaded data that the host will reveive upon successful completion of the obligation.
+Potential revenue for downloaded data that the host will receive upon successful completion of the obligation.

 **potentialstoragerevenue** | hastings
-Potential revenue for storage of data that the host will reveive upon successful completion of the obligation.
+Potential revenue for storage of data that the host will receive upon successful completion of the obligation.

 **potentialuploadrevenue** | hastings
-Potential revenue for uploaded data that the host will reveive upon successful completion of the obligation.
+Potential revenue for uploaded data that the host will receive upon successful completion of the obligation.

 **riskedcollateral** | hastings